sourcegraph/handbook/content/departments/marketing/blog.md

 Access the template in the About repository: [`/content/blogposts/blog-post-starter-pack.md`](https://github.com/sourcegraph/about/tree/main/content/blogposts/blog-post-starter-pack.md).

 To use the template, copy the above file and paste it in the appropriate year folder (i.e. `/content/blogposts/2022/`).
 Rename the file to the slug the post will be, or something similar.
-Edit the markdown content accordingly, all available standardized components are ready to be changed right in this file!
+Edit the markdown content accordingly.
+All available standardized components are ready to be changed right in this file!

 <hr />